June 16th, 2026

 A Sweet Legacy

-So, go ahead, indulge in the rich, creamy goodness of fudge, and celebrate the sweet joy that it brings to our lives.
+So, go ahead—delight in the rich, creamy goodness of fudge, and celebrate the sweet joy it brings into our lives.
+Whether shared at a festive gathering or savored in a quiet moment, fudge is a reminder of the simple pleasures and shared experiences that unite us all.

 Recipe for National Fudge Day